Trần Quốc Vượng (politician): Central Office of the Communist Party of Vietnam

 Before 2006, Trần Quốc Vượng worked at the Central Office of the Communist Party of Vietnam.
 On 24 May 2006, he was elected a member of the 10th Central Committee of the Communist Party of Vietnam, holding the position of Deputy Head of Central Office of the Communist Party of Vietnam.

 On 18 January 2011, at the 11th National Congress of the Communist Party of Vietnam, he was elected a member of the 11th Central Committee of the Communist Party of Vietnam.
-July 2011, Politburo of the Communist Party of Vietnam decided to transfer him from the Supreme People's Procuracy back to the Central Office of the Party, holding the position of Head of Central Office of the Communist Party of Vietnam.
+In July 2011, Politburo of the Communist Party of Vietnam decided to transfer him from the Supreme People's Procuracy back to the Central Office of the Party, holding the position of Head of Central Office of the Communist Party of Vietnam.
 On 11 May 2013, Trần Quốc Vượng was elected to Secretariat of the Communist Party of Vietnam.